 However, life isn’t that simple and services enter and exit at different places.
 It is recommended that services are bonded at their point of entry to/exit from the building.

 Equipotential bonding can be achieved through:

-Utilising bonds, clamps and conductors which link the various metallic services and parts of the structure to Earth Bars.
+Utilising earth bonds, earth clamps and bonding conductors which link the various metallic services and parts of the structure to Earth Bars.

 The standard outlines the minimum cross-sectional area of conductors to be used in these applications.

-Earth Bars act as collection points for the various bonds and their subsequent connection to the earth termination.
+Earth Bars act as collection points for the various lightning protection and earth continuity bonds and their subsequent connection to the earth termination.
 Each Earth Bar would be connected to earth.